etorres-revature/JavaScript_Code_Quiz_Challenge/README.md

 # JavaScript_Code_Quiz_Challenge :school:

 <p align="justify">
-The world wide web is composed of three primary languages:  Hypertext Markup Lanauge **(HTML)**; Cascading Style Sheets **(CSS)**; and JavaScript **(JS)**.
+The world wide web is composed of three primary languages:  Hypertext Markup Lanauge <strong>(HTML)</strong>; Cascading Style Sheets <strong>(CSS)</strong>; and JavaScript <strong>(JS)</strong>.
 Each perfroms a specific funciton:
 </p>

 <p align="justify">

-1. HTML is used to structure and present content on the World Wide Web;
+1. *HTML* is used to structure and present content on the World Wide Web;
-2. CSS is the language for describing the presentation of web pages - e.g. fonts, layout, colors, etc - as well, it allows for the presentation to adapt to different types of devices with different size screens;
+2. *CSS* is the language for describing the presentation of web pages - e.g. fonts, layout, colors, etc - as well, it allows for the presentation to adapt to different types of devices with different size screens;
 3. _JavaScript_ is used to implement complex features on web pages by
     * displaying timely content
     * creating interactrive features